-Kalna has always been agriculturally strong and one can get a glimpse of various grain, potato and jute plantations on the way there.
+Kalna has always been agriculturally strong and one can get a glimpse of various grains, potato and jute plantations on the way there.
 The local population is a mix of Hindus and Muslims and they live in perfect harmony.
 Cottage industries manufacturing a plethora of essentials also flourish here.

 The Temple City